Abortion providers ask Supreme Court to decide if Texas law violates Constitution

-WASHINGTON — Abortion providers and advocates asked the Supreme Court on Thursday to once again take up a Texas law that bans most abortions after six weeks, and this time to decide whether it is unconstitutional.
+WASHINGTON – Abortion providers and advocates asked the Supreme Court on Thursday to once again take up a Texas law that bans most abortions after six weeks, and find that federal courts have a role in reviewing a state law that effectively blocks a constitutional right.

 The court on a 5 to 4 vote Sept.
 2 said the law could go into effect while legal challenges to it continued.
 The conservative justices in the majority cited jurisdictional problems with the request to stop the law, which has a unique structure authorizing private citizens to bring civil actions against anyone who aids and abets an abortion beyond six weeks.